ssebs/ssebs-www/content/blog/minimacropad.md

 ## Making the buttons do stuff
 Once everything was wired up, I looked up some tutorials, and opened up the Arduino IDE.

-When you press a button, it will:
+The goal is when you press a button, it will:
 - Check which button was pressed, and compare that to a list of "Macros".
 - These Macros would have a list of "Actions" that can be run.